-Figure 17: Productivity and Unemployment across Local Labor Markets productivity distributions across locations induced by the very different separation thresholds described above.
+Figure 16: Productivity and Unemployment across Local Labor Markets

 Notes: Average output per worker dispersion in the model and in the data across local labor markets.
 Model predictions are shown as red line.
-Data are shown as blue circles.
+Data are shown as blue dots.
 Horizontal axis shows the local unemployment rate.

 In the model, the key determinant of vacancy creation is the relationship between productivity and wages.
 Yet, we have not targeted the properties of wages when calibrating the model.
 Thus, it is useful to verify how well the model replicates the relationship between wages and local unemployment.
-We plot this relationship in the model and in the data in the left panel of Figure 18.
+We plot this relationship in the model and in the data in the left panel of Figure 17.
 Wage and salary income data come from the American Community Surveys (ACS) (Ruggles et al., 2021).
 We aggregate average wages from the Public Use Microdata Area level, which is effectively the smallest identifiable geographic unit in ACS, to the commuting zone level.
 We remove year fixed effects and local labor market composition.
 The match between model and data is very tight.